mqu/openldap/README.md

 Doc:
 ---

-- look at _examples/test-openldap.go to see how to use this library.
+- look at _examples/*.go to see how to use this library.
-- Wiki.
+- will come soon, complete documentation in Wiki.

 Link :